Cambridge Assessment English: The first Cambridge English exam

 The main influence behind the design of the exam was the grammar-translation teaching approach, which aims to establish reading knowledge (rather than the ability to communicate in the language).
 In 1913, the first requirement for CPE candidates was to translate texts.
 Translation remained prominent in foreign language teaching up until the 1960s.
 It was a core part of CPE until 1975 and an optional part until 1989.

 However, CPE was also influenced by Henry Sweet and his book published in 1900: A Practical Study of Languages: A Guide for Teachers and Learners, which argued that "the most natural method of teaching languages was through conversation."
-Due to this influence, speaking as part of Cambridge English exams from the very beginning.
+Due to this influence, speaking was part of Cambridge English exams from the very beginning.